BitcoinDesign/Guide/guide/getting-started/usage-life-cycle.md

    layout = "float-left"
 %}

 A user becomes interested in your product.
 Maybe they have heard about it several times or their first interaction was convincing enough that they decide to try the product.
 At this point, they generally understand the benefits and likely have a need for the product that they are looking to address.
 They evaluate your product, and you as the creator, from multiple perspectives to make an informed decision whether to move forward.
-Is this a convenient way to get done what I want to do?
+"Is this a convenient way to get done what I want to do?
 Can I trust this product and its creators?
 What can I lose?
-Can I get out if something geos wrong?
-If most questions can be answered positively, users take the next steps.
+Can I get out if something geos wrong?"
+These are some of the questions they may have and if most can be answered positively, users take the next steps.

 </div>